Is Matcha Good For You? Everything You Need To Know

 Absolutely.
 Studies on matcha and green tea are wide ranging and show many benefits associated with drinking the concentrated green tea powder known as matcha.
 To learn more about matcha's origins, how matcha's grown and differences between matcha and green tea, check out our matcha guide.

 But remember - nothing is a magic pill.
-Including matcha in your lifestyle on a day-to-day basis is bound to serve your body and mind in a variety of ways, but a balanced lifestyle that includes mindfulness, nutritional meals, exercise, proper sleep habits and a strong community around you is critical to really making matcha good for you.
+Including a matcha latte in your lifestyle on a day-to-day basis is bound to serve your body and mind in a variety of ways, but a balanced lifestyle that includes mindfulness, nutritional meals, exercise, proper sleep habits and a strong community around you is critical to really making matcha good for you.

 Matcha Boosts Brain Function